Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 Do not ingest

-We are not responsible for misuse or unwanted effects (we advise you to test it first on a small, inconspicuous area)
+We are not responsible for misuse or unwanted effects (we advise you to test first on a small, hidden area)